 Thanks to the generosity of participating philanthropic organizations, The New School has several scholarship funds for continuing and entering students targeted to specific communities.
-Three donor scholarships available to School of Undergraduate Studies students are described below.
+Three donor scholarships available to Bachelor's Program for Adults and Transfer Students students are described below.